 Birds

 Birds visit garden wildlife ponds to cool off and drink.
 Sometimes, the size of a garden pond plays a significant role in influencing the birds that visit it.
 Waterfowls prefer a large pond for them to explore.
-Herons also don’t miss out on the action, especially in garden ponds with fish in them.
+Herons also don’t miss out on the action, especially in garden ponds with fish.

-It’s essential to build a pond with birds in mind which means eliminating any obstacle that might get in their way.
-Things like low branches and sloping sides ensure that the birds have reliable surfaces to facilitate movement.
+It’s essential to build a pond with birds in mind, eliminating any obstacle that might get in their way.
+Things like low branches and sloping sides ensure the birds have reliable surfaces to facilitate movement.
 Garden ponds with a high bird population always have a sufficient supply of insects for the birds to feed on.

 Invertebrates